NDB Cluster Disk Data storage is implemented using the following objects:

 DATAFILE; relative paths are calculated with respect

 to the data node's data directory.
-You can also use

 A log file group cannot be dropped as long as any tablespaces use it.